An Awesome Wave

-An Awesome Wave is the debut album by English indie rock band alt-J, released on 25 May 2012 through Infectious.
+An Awesome Wave is the debut album by English indie rock band Alt-J, released on 25 May 2012 through Infectious.
 The album includes the singles "Matilda"/"Fitzpleasure", "Breezeblocks" and "Tessellate".
 It peaked at number thirteen on the UK Albums Chart, and also charted in Belgium, France, Netherlands and Switzerland.
-An Awesome Wave won the 2012 British Barclaycard Mercury Prize, and in 2013 was named Album of the Year at the Ivor Novello Awards.
-The title is a reference to a quote from the 2000 American-Canadian film American Psycho.
+An Awesome Wave won the 2012 British Mercury Prize, and in 2013 was named Album of the Year at the Ivor Novello Awards.
+The title is a reference to a quote from the 1991 Bret Easton Ellis novel American Psycho and the 2000 film of the same name.

 Artwork

 The album artwork for An Awesome Wave is a multi-layered radar image of the Ganges river delta in Bangladesh and India.
-The image in each of the three layers was acquired by the European Space Agency's Envisat Earth-observing satellite, taken separately on 20 January 24 February and 31 March 2009.
+The image in each of the three layers was acquired by the European Space Agency's Envisat Earth-observing satellite, taken separately on the 20th of January, 24 February and the 31st of March 2009.
 The overlaid image, titled Ganges' Dazzling Delta, exposes a multitude of colours arising from the variations in background radiation occurring between the three acquisition times.